tox-dev/sphinx-autodoc-typehints/README.rst

 Only arguments that have an existing ``:param:`` directive in the docstring get their respective ``:type:`` directives added.
 The ``:rtype:`` directive is added if and only if no existing ``:rtype:`` is found.

-This extension does not currently have any configuration options.

 Compatibility with sphinx.ext.napoleon